karafka/karafka/README.md

 ### Sending messages from Karafka

-To add ability to send messages you need add **waterdrop** gem to your Gemfile.
+To add ability to send messages you need to add **waterdrop** gem to your Gemfile.

 Please follow [WaterDrop README](https://github.com/karafka/waterdrop/blob/master/README.md) for more details on how to install and use it.